lwhitmo/AdvancedCAD/README.md

 _Isometric + Section veiw of Step 1_

-Image credit gies to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)
+Image credit goes to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)

 ![elias's image of grant's image](https://user-images.githubusercontent.com/112961319/198096910-5787efe9-90df-4335-90ae-f889ebc967cf.jpg)

 _Isometric + Section veiw of Step 2_
-Image credit gies to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)
+Image credit goes to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)

 ![elias's image of grant's image](https://user-images.githubusercontent.com/112961319/198097747-a423a87c-83f1-463d-be9a-38385142750a.jpg)

 _Isometric + Section veiw of Step 3_
-Image credit gies to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)
+Image credit goes to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)

 ![elias's image of grant's image](https://user-images.githubusercontent.com/112961319/198098987-f308a17c-ea52-4945-92ff-df5c975c21bd.jpg)

 _Isometric + Section veiw of Step 4_
-Image credit gies to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)
+Image credit goes to [Grant Gastinger](https://github.com/ggastin30/Intermediate_CAD)

 ### Reflection
 One thing that i learned from this assignment was the importance of section view.
 When making the top cap, i struggled with making a sketch on the front plane and revolving it around the circle.
 Also, when using the section veiw, you have to make sure you have a construction line to base the sketch off of or there will be no spot to draw the sketch.
 The last thing that i struggled with was making the plunger.
 I thought that the best way to make it was to repeat the method of using the section view.
 I found that it was much easier to make a plane 15mm below the top of the plunger and extrude up.